 7. Then, after this, he said to the disciples, “Let’s go again into Judea.”

-8. The disciples said to him, “Rabbi, the Jews were just now trying to stone you, and you’re going there again?”
+8. The disciples said to him, “Rabbi, the Jews are now looking for you to stone you, and you’re going there again?”

 9. Jesus answered, “Aren’t there twelve hours in a day?
 If someone walks during the day, he doesn’t stumble because he sees the light of this world.

-11. He said these things, and then told them, “Our friend Lazarus is asleep.
+11. He said these things, and then told them, “Our friend Lazarus has fallen asleep.
 But I’m going to go wake him up.”

-14. So then, Jesus told them plainly, “Lazarus is dead;
+14. So, at that point, Jesus told them plainly, “Lazarus is dead;

-15. and I’m happy for you that I wasn’t there, so that you might believe.
-Now, let’s go to him.”
+15.and I’m happy for you that I wasn’t there, so that you might believe.
+But let’s go to him.”

 16. Then Thomas, who is called “Twin”, said to his fellow disciples, “Let’s go, too, that we may die with him.”